Natsukki/spooky-booty/README.md

 ## Bugs

--Beware of long usernames/nicknames as the bot will crash because of discord's API restrictions on those.
+- Beware of long usernames/nicknames as the bot will crash because of discord's API restrictions on those.
--If permissions and role order are not set correctly the bot will not change the usernames.
+- If permissions and role order are not set correctly the bot will not change the usernames.